-

 Dr Moy McCrory is a short story writer and creative writing researcher.
 She is interested in Irish writing with special attention to the role of women within the Irish diaspora.
 She has also collaborated on a number of graphic novels.

 The entry requirement to this programme is a good honours degree (1st or 2:1) in any subject, or its international equivalent.
 Applications may be considered if you have a 2:2 honours degree and/or can demonstrate significant experience with creative writing or related industry experience or aptitude.
-Such students would have plans for a creative project, which they would wish to follow through to completion.
-You are expected to send a small sample of your writing, between 1,000 to 2,000 words along with your application,
+You are expected to send a small sample of your writing, 1,000 words maximum along with your application,

 The university welcomes applications from every sector of society.
-It is important that we get to know you, your aspirations and your expectations.
-Therefore, before being accepted on to the programme all applicants will be invited to an informal interview to discuss the course, the nature of the programme, and what will be expected of you during it.
+Depending on your qualifications, experience and your writing sample, you may be invited to attend an informal interview before being offered a place.
+The interview provides an opportunity to discuss the course, and what will be expected of you during it.

 While a good, competent all-round standard of English is expected, if English is not your first language you will need to have passed the International English Language Teaching System (IELTS) at the overall level IELTS 6.5, including a minimum score of 5.5 in each test category.
 (Where appropriate the university’s International Admissions office can give further details, including information regarding approved IELTS test centres.)
-The English language qualification required by this programme is at a higher level than that required for other university programmes: the reason for this is that throughout the MA Creative Writing programme you will have to work with the English language at an advanced level.
+The English language qualification required by this programme is at a higher level than that required for other university programmes due to the advanced level required to produce creative writing at MA level.

 Interview information